loftwah/ubuntu-box/ecs.md

 ---

 By following these steps, configurations, and best practices, you can confidently migrate from Docker Compose to a fully managed, scalable, secure, and SOC 2-aligned ECS Fargate environment.
-This guide ensures that all details—versions, credential actions, Terraform configurations, secrets management, and compliance measures—are accurately represented and up-to-date.
+This guide ensures that all details, versions, credential actions, Terraform configurations, secrets management, and compliance measures are accurately represented and up-to-date.